Women's Stuttgart Open

-The Stuttgart Open, also known by its sponsored name Porsche Tennis Grand Prix, is a women's tennis tournament held in Stuttgart, Germany (until 2005, in Filderstadt, a southern suburb of Stuttgart).
+The Porsche Tennis Grand Prix or the WTA Stuttgart Open is a WTA 500 tennis tournament held in Stuttgart, Germany (until 2005, in Filderstadt, a southern suburb of Stuttgart).
+Until 2008 the tournament was played on hardcourt in autumn.
+Since 2009 it is played on clay court in spring, as a warm-up tournament to the French Open, making it the first indoor clay court event on the WTA Tour.

 Held since 1978, the tournament is the oldest professional women's indoor tournament in Europe.
 The event was part of the Tier II category from 1990 until 2008 and as of 2009 has been a Premier tournament on the WTA Tour.
 The singles champion receives prize money and a Porsche sports car.
-Until 2008 the tournament was played on hardcourt in autumn.
-Since 2009 it is played on clay court in spring, as a warm-up tournament to the French Open, making it the first indoor clay court event on the women's tour.

 The players voted for the Porsche Tennis Grand Prix as their favourite Premier tournament in 2007, 2008, 2010–2012, 2014–2017.

 The tournament has been won by many former number ones and Grand Slam champions.
 Martina Navratilova holds the record for most singles wins at the event, with six titles between 1982 and 1992, in addition to eight doubles titles.
 Tracy Austin and Martina Hingis both come second with four wins each in the singles event, with Austin winning four consecutive.
 This is followed by Lindsay Davenport and Maria Sharapova with three wins each.